Social Security Disability Lawyer

 If you are then denied again, your final option will be filing a civil action in Federal Court.

-How Much Will I be Awarded?
+How Much Will I Be Awarded?

 If benefits are granted, the amount will be calculated according to a formula based on the income on which you have paid Social Security taxes.
 The monthly maximum Federal amounts for SSI in 2021 are $794 for an eligible individual, $1,191 for an eligible individual with an eligible spouse, and $397 for an essential person.[5]
 For SSDI, you can obtain an estimate by using the SSA’s Benefit Calculators.